dariusf/fable/docs.md

 ### Links

-Links allow user input outside the usual flow of choices.
+Links allow input outside the usual flow of choices.

 A `[TEXT](#SECTION)` link jumps to SECTION.